jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 - __Set Class__
 - __Get Reference-Bound Class__

-Commands might be placed inside a triangle, that would wrap together members of the __Class__ aspect:
+Commands might be placed inside a triangle, that might wrap together members of the __Class__ aspect:

 ![](images/1.%20System%20Objects.041.png)